Yenof/Chat-Panel/README.md

 Options for Bold, Italic, and Plain font styles.

-Can choose between 7 tabs: Public, Private, Clan, Friends Chat, Game, All, and Custom.
+Can choose between many tabs: Public, Private, Clan, Friends Chat, Game, All, and Custom (1, 2, 3).
 Recommended default 4 to fit nicely on sidepanel.

 Chat Area Height can be adjusted, recommended to be less than the height of your client.